Insights

 Software integrated with your restaurant security camera system allows you to:

-8. How can software help me with a restaurant security system?
+How can the right software help me with a restaurant security system?

 Software taps into your existing security system and helps you get value in the following ways:

-• Security: Solink offers video surveillance capabilities tied directly to your cameras.
+- Security: Solink offers video security capabilities tied directly to your cameras.
 You can set up an alert system by tracking motion during non-operational hours to add an extra layer of security to your locations.

 Look for theft